kettanaito/atomic-layout/.github/CONTRIBUTING.md

 Once created, fill in the Pull request template with the requested information.

-### 6. Undergo a code review
+### 6. Code review

 Once your pull request is opened one of the core contributors of the library will give you a code review.
 Please be patient and polite, we're on the same side here!

 ### 7. Welcome to contributors!

-Once approved, your changes will be merged into `master` by one of the library's core maintainers.
+When approved, your changes will be merged into `master` by one of the library's core maintainers.
 With your avatar proudly shining in the [Contributors list][repo-contributors], welcome to the contributors!

 ---